-If you are planning on moving houses soon, and you happen to have a dog, you may find yourself in a difficult situation when it comes to transportation of a dog.
-Everyone knows that moving with a dog can be stressful for the animals as well as their humans.
+If you are planning on moving houses soon, and you happen to have a dog, you may find yourself in a difficult situation when it comes to the transportation of a dog.
+Everyone knows that moving with a dog in the car can be stressful for the animals as well as their humans.
 But there are certain steps you can take that minimize, if not completely eliminate, the stress and safety risks for your canine companion as well as you.

 1. Plan where your dog will sit beforehand

 Whether your dog will be traveling in a car restraint or a crate, you need to figure out where they will be sitting beforehand.
 If they are not going to be in a crate, ensure there is enough space for them to move around and there are no objects that can be hazardous.
 If the road trip is going to be long, try to make it extra cozy by laying down their favorite blanket and some toys.

 Since your dog will be getting in the car at the very last moment just before you leave, make sure you have all these things placed in there beforehand.
 You should also remember not to have your dog in the front seat.
 This is because, in case of an accident, the airbags can seriously hurt them.
 Always choose the back seat or the boot for your furry friend to keep your dog safe.

 2. Pick the restraint carefully

 If you are not transporting your dog in a crate, you will need a restraint for them.
 This is to make sure that no harm comes to your beloved pet in case of an accident.
 There are a couple of restraint options that you can choose from, depending on your preferences.
 Some of them include zipline harnesses, carry boxes that come with harness attachments, and harness seat belts.

 There are other alternatives to harnesses, of course, like back seat hammocks and barriers, dog guards, and crates.
 While these options are better than nothing, they are not as effective as restraints.
 You should also check the local laws in your state to know if it is allowed to travel with a dog in a car without any restraints.